-- Wall, Aaron (submitted) Does increasing supplement feed import to dairy farms result in increases in soil carbon?
+- Wall, Aaron (2021) Does increasing supplement feed import to dairy farms result in increases in soil carbon?

-- Wecking, Anne (submitted) Paddock scale nitrous oxide emissions from grazed pastures: quantification and mitigation.
+- Wecking, Anne (2021) Paddock scale nitrous oxide emissions from grazed pastures: quantification and mitigation.

 - Rambags, Femke (2019).
 Microbial contaminant removal and alternative nitrogen removal pathways in denitrifying bioreactors.

 - Balvert, Sheree (2018).
 Can naturally occurring glucosinolate related compounds from Brassica crops act as biological nitrification inhibitors and reduce nitrous oxide emissions?

 - Pronger, Jack (2017).
 Water use in mixed sward and ryegrass clover pasture systems under dairy grazing.

 - McNally, Samuel (2016).
 The contribution of roots of different pasture swards to stable soil organic matter.

 - Welten, Brendon (2014).
 Effects of oral administration of dicyandiamide to cattle on nitrogen leaching losses from grazed pastures.